nicoespeon/understandlegacycode.com/content/blog/refactoring-rule-of-three/index.md

 > "How do you justify more code being written by following clean code practices?"

-This is a question I see asked now and then, when people try to apply [Clean Code](https://www.oreilly.com/library/view/clean-code/9780136083238/) principles to their existing codebase.
+This is a question I see asked now and then when people try to apply [Clean Code](https://www.oreilly.com/library/view/clean-code/9780136083238/) principles to their existing codebase.

 I think it's a legitimate one.